ashwnn/grok-discord-bot/README.md

 # Chad - Discord AI Bot

 A feature-rich Discord bot powered by Grok AI with a comprehensive web-based admin dashboard.
+Designed to be offensive.

 ## Features